 Gluten is said to apparently trigger the same autoimmune reactions that cause you to have Hashimoto’s in the first place, since supposedly, the cells of your thyroid are similar to the cells of gluten, and it confuses your body, increasing inflammation and so worse/extra symptoms.
 As a result, some Hashimoto’s patients eliminate gluten from their diet, and see good results.

-Gluten sensitivity is different to a gluten allergy, in the way that you are generally diagnosed with Coeliac Disease if you have an intolerance to gluten, with symptoms of diarrhoea, bloating, bad wind etc. but a sensitivity can mean an increase in hypothyroid symptoms such as increased fatigue, swinging lab results (also swinging symptoms in feeling hypo one day and hyper the other), goitres/swelling in the thoat, brain fog, aches and pains and poor gut health meaning low absorption rate of minerals and vitamins.
+Gluten sensitivity is different to a Coeliac’s disease, as if you have Coeliac’s disease, you tend to have symptoms such as diarrhoea, bloating, bad wind, weight loss etc. with the consumption of gluten, but a gluten sensitivity can mean an increase in hypothyroid symptoms such as increased fatigue, swinging lab results (also swinging symptoms in feeling hypo one day and hyper the other), goitres/swelling in the throat, brain fog, poor mental health, acid reflux, aches and pains and poor gut health meaning low absorption rate of minerals and vitamins.

 So if you often have low levels in vitamins and the like (B12, D, Iron, Selenium etc.), it could well indicate Hashimoto’s and/or damage to the gut by consuming gluten.
 It is believed that even if you do not have a sensitivity to gluten right now, you can develop it any time later on in life, since we’re very likely to have some kind of adverse effect to gluten eventually if not already, having Hashimoto’s.
 Dr Datis Kharrazian explained this in a seminar I watched for the Healing Hashimoto’s summit, held June 13th-20th 2016.